 Forex Arbitrage Explained

-One approach which might satisfy the above mentioned two criteria is the triangular arbitration strategy.
-As the name itself suggests, it involves the use of three currency pairs.
-In order to explain this in more detail, and see how arbitrage trading works, let us return to the table above.
+One approach which might satisfy the above-mentioned two criteria is the triangular arbitration strategy.
+As the name suggests, it involves the use of three currency pairs.
+In order to explain this in more detail, and see how arbitrage trading works, let's return to the forex arbitrage trading sample.